sajalbatra/Rust-learning/Readme.md

 ## Learning Resources

-I will be utilizing a variety of resources to aid my learning, including the official Rust documentation, online tutorials, forums, and community discussions.
+I will be utilizing a variety of resources to aid my learning, including the official Rust documentation (https://www.rust-lang.org/) .
 I will share summaries, notes, and key takeaways from these resources, along with my personal insights.

 ## Projects